phpstan/phpstan-strict-rules/README.md

 		allRules: false
 ```

-Then you can enable individual rules by adding them as services just like without extension-installer (see above) or re-enable them by configuration parameters:
+Then you can re-enable individual rules with configuration parameters:

 ```neon
 parameters: